JaPrad/JaPatGitHub/README.md

 I'm an open-source enthusiast and currently contribute to [Exercism](https://exercism.org).
 Here at [SimulatingEdu](https://github.com/JaPatGitHub/SimulatingEdu), I am using p5.js to create interactive educational animations.
 Obviously open-sourced!

 I'm new to software development and would love to have connections with anyone.
 So, please feel free to email me or DM me on Twitter!
-Would be glad to meet you!!
+Would be glad to talk to you!!

 <!--